Dedicated Las Vegas Child Support Lawyer Ready to Help You

 - If the baby’s mother is legally married to a man on the day the baby is born, a legal presumption arises that her husband is the father (this presumption can be rebutted, however).

 - If the mother was married to a man and was divorced less than ten months before the date that the baby was born, her husband at the time of the baby’s conception is the presumed father (this presumption is also rebuttable).
-This rule also applies if the mother is widowed within ten months before the baby was born.
+This rule also applies if the mother is widowed within ten months before the baby is born.

 - In either of the foregoing cases, no third party is allowed to voluntarily acknowledge paternity unless either the husband consents in writing or a court concludes that the husband is not the father (through court-ordered DNA testing, for example).

 - If the mother was unmarried at the time of conception and the date of birth, the biological parents can establish paternity if they both sign a voluntary acknowledgment of paternity and file it with the state.
 An adversarial hearing can also determine paternity and is most commonly done with court-ordered DNA testing.
 If a putative father is served with a complaint to establish paternity by the mother or a support enforcement agency, he must respond to the complaint if he wishes to challenge the allegation that he is the father.
-If he does not, the Court will presume he is the father and he will be legally liable for child support.
+If he does not, the court will presume he is the father, and he will be legally liable for child support.
 Let a trusted Las Vegas child support attorney answer all your questions.

 Child Support Calculations in Nevada